5 Reasons Your Business Should Be Based in Vauxhall

 If you’re looking for something almost literally on the bank of the Thames, then China Works would be ideal for you.
 This recently refurbished building retains much of its charming historical exterior and yet offers a stylish and modern interior, it was built as Royal Doulton's principal office, so has always been a prestigious place of work.
 Offering office and studio space, bookable meeting rooms, an on-site café, co-working space and plenty more why not book in for a tour today?

 If you’re looking to rent commercial property in London, it couldn’t be simpler with Workspace.
-Browse our portfolio of over 60 properties across London, check out our inspiring events calendar, and if you’re not ready for your own office space, you can find information on all our flexible co-working memberships too.
-Become a part of our vibrant business community today.
+Browse our portfolio of over 60 properties across London and become a part of our vibrant business community today.